Revival (Selena Gomez album): Release and artwork

-In July 2015, Gomez announced that her record would be named Revival and was scheduled to be released on October 9.
-Its track listing and black-and-white deluxe edition cover were revealed in September, the latter of which depicts Gomez dressed in high-waisted black shorts with her hair and arms crossed over covering her breasts.
-Gomez felt that the cover gave "a little Linda Ronstadt ’70s vibe," and described the picture as "a beautiful representation of where I am."
+In July 2015, Gomez announced that her sophomore record would be titled Revival, and that it would be released on October 9.
+The album’s original artwork is not well-recognized, as it was replaced by a black-and-white deluxe edition cover later that year.
+The standard edition cover depicts Gomez in a sequined red dress; although it was replaced by the deluxe edition cover for physical pressings released after November 30.
+The track listing and alternate album art were revealed in September; the latter depicts a topless Gomez dressed in high-waisted black shorts with her hair and arms crossed over covering her breasts.
+At the time, Gomez shared that she felt the cover gave "a little Linda Ronstadt ’70s vibe," and described the picture as "a beautiful representation of where I am."
 Christina Garibaldi from MTV News highlighted similarities to the visuals for Stripped by Christina Aguilera (2002), a record which Gomez specified as a source of inspiration during the recording process.
-The original standard edition cover depicts Gomez in a sequined red dress; it's currently used by online music stores, although it was replaced by the deluxe edition cover for physical pressings released after November 30.
-Gomez later denounced the deluxe cover photo.
+In June 2022, she revealed that she felt "ashamed" of the famous photo; she claimed that she is "not an overly sexual person" and said that the risqué image was not true to her values and personal boundaries.